Getting Access to LUMI¶

 After launching/connecting to the desktop you get:

-There is a small settings menu hidden at the left (expanded in the picture) to do some settings of the web interface that we are using here.
+There is a small settings menu hidden at the left to do some settings of the web interface that we are using here.
 Right-clicking with the mouse on the desktop gives you a menu with a number of applications.

 This is in no means meant to be a replacement of your own workstation, so the software choice is limited and will remain limited.
 It should never be your main environment for all your work.
 LUMI is not meant to simply provide small workstations to all of Europe.
 And it will also react a lot slower than what you are used to from a workstation in front of you.
 This is 100% normal and simply the result of using a computer which is far away so there is a high network latency.